Laura Williams is the one new director on the Kent School Board for 2026. COURTESY PHOTO, Kent School District

 The judge also announced a second violation occurred June 28, 2023 when the board failed to announce the purpose of a closed meeting, which is required by law, according to court documents.
 The announced purpose was to discuss the evaluation of a public officer or employee.
 But the board also discussed potential litigation and the legal or financial risks of a course of action (a resolution against a proposed Battery Energy Storage System near Mattson Middle School in Covington) with legal counsel.

 Joe Bento was president and Margel vice president during that violation.
-The board voted 3-2 to elect Margel as president in December 2023 when she received votes from herself, Clark and Farah.
-Cook and Song voted against her, the first of many 3-2 split votes among that board.
+The board voted 5-0 to elect Margel as president in December 2023 when she received votes from herself, Clark, Farah, Cook and Song.
+The board voted 3-2 to elect Farah as vice president and 3-2 to elect Clark as the legislative representative.
+Cook and Song were the two no votes, the first of many 3-2 split votes among that board.

 Budget challenges